Assembly Instructions For Summer Houses

 Any large log cabin with walls that are thin: (i.e., 20 to 28 mm thick) is not stable and durable.
 On the other hand, a small 6 m² wooden garden shed does not require 70 mm walls.
 That is just wasting wood and money.
 Our Garden summer house engineers calculate the best possible and most reasonable wall thickness for all our wooden garden buildings.

 Garden log cabins with a 28 mm wall thickness are usually large tool sheds or small garden rooms up to 10 m² in area.
 For the most popular, medium-sized garden summer houses and garden offices (8 to 20 m²), we use 40- 44 mm wall thickness.
-Big garden log cabins and garden sauna cabins usually come with 50, 58, or 70-mm thick walls.
+Big garden log cabins usually come with 50, 58, or 70-mm thick walls.

 Garden Log Cabins for Special Use

-Special use garden log cabins such as: timber garages and wooden carports as well as garden sauna cabins and BBQ huts are easy to find in appropriate categories in our extensive collection.
+Special use garden log cabins such as: timber garages and wooden carports are easy to find in appropriate categories in our extensive collection.

 All our cabins are untreated and can be treaded prior to fitting or receiving delivery of your new cabin.
 We offer many different colours and types of finish so it is best to discuss with our team the type of finish you desire when enquiring about one of our log cabins.